 - Get help

 Just as denial is normal, so too are lapses.
 Setting a timeframe for each goal, with a back-up plan if we don’t reach it can be useful.
-For example, if the diabetic aims to reduce his waist size by 5 centimetres over the next three months but finds the opposite happens instead, he could consult a suitable health practitioner (naturopath, health coach, diabetes educator, dietician, exercise physiologist, etc) for help.
+For example, if the diabetic aims to move more each day but after three months there’s no significant increase in his activity, he commits to consulting a suitable health practitioner (naturopath, diabetes educator, exercise physiologist, etc) for help.
 When the smoker finds that she can cut down from 20 cigarettes a day to 10 but gets no further, seeing a qualified hypnotherapist could be the next step.

-Even if denial is an evolutionary mechanism the counterintuitive downside is that it keeps us frozen, impeding our ability to make decisions that could improve our survival.
-Whether you need to change your diet to feel well, or face potentially lethal consequences of inaction (like the hospital patients I observed) moving beyond denial and choosing change can reap far ranging rewards.
+Even if denial is an evolutionary mechanism the counter-intuitive downside is that it keeps us frozen, impeding our ability to make decisions that could improve our survival.
+Whether you need to change your relationship with ffod to feel well, or face potentially lethal consequences of inaction (like the hospital patients I observed), moving beyond denial and choosing change can reap far ranging rewards.
 Focus on the most immediate benefits of these changes and enjoy each step you take towards a healthier life.